Website Banner Image(1920 × 600 px)

 Where fiber arts, food and music have come together since 2005

-Join us for a daylong class, a three-day workshop, or an immersive four-day retreat.
-The ‘things’ that get made during Fiber College events include not only beautiful art- and craft-pieces, but also new friendships, great memories, and a powerful sense of the way fiber connects past, and present, people and places together.
+Join us for artist in residency programs, Labor Day Weekend's Open Studio sessions and/or immersive five-day retreat.
+The ‘things’ that get made during Fiber College events include not only beautiful art- and craft-pieces, but also new friendships, great memories, and a powerful sense of the way art connects past, and present, people and places together.

 Click the images below to explore your options.

-This is a chance to immerse yourself in one of several, intensive, four-day workshops running simultaneously from Thursday through Sunday, the week after Labor Day.
-Each workshop consists of at least 18 hours of personalized instruction and forms the core of a deeper and wider retreat experience.
+This is a chance to immerse yourself in one of several, intensive, five-day workshops running simultaneously from Wednesday through Sunday, the week after Labor Day.
+Each workshop consists of at least 21 hours of personalized instruction and forms the core of a deeper and wider retreat experience.
 This is your time to be you, renew your creative energy, and celebrate your passion for making.
-New for 2023, we've teamed with local inn keepers to provide lodging packages especially for Fiber College attendees.
+Camping not your thing?
+We've teamed with local inn keepers to provide lodging packages especially for Fiber College attendees.

 MEET ASTRIG & STEVE: